 - When the Battalion is to be dismissed, the Adjutant's command will be "By right of company, to the rear file....right face".
-At this point, Company Officers will turn out to face the rear of the battalion, with their covering Serjeants beside them to their right - On the command "March", officers will lead their companies by files, off the parade square and to the rear of where the Battalion was formed. - Officers will march their companies back to their designated streets and dismiss their units at their discretion
+At this point, Company Officers will turn out to face the rear of the battalion, with their covering Serjeants beside them to their right - On the command "March", officers will lead their companies by files, off the parade square and to the rear of where the Battalion was formed. - Officers will march their companies back to their designated streets and dismiss their units at their discretion i) Carry Swords: (Shoulder Arms)

-2) Officer's Sword Drill: 2
+2) Officer's Sword Drill: 3